-These projections highlight the future characteristics of our communities which in turn will impact upon community infrastructure needs, such as schools, health and leisure facilities as well as shaping the future housing needs in terms of dwelling form and size.
+- 3.83 These projections highlight the future characteristics of our communities which in turn will impact upon community infrastructure needs, such as schools, health and leisure facilities as well as shaping the future housing needs in terms of dwelling form and size.
 The average household size in N.Ireland has been projected to steadily decrease from 2.54 people per household in 2012 to 2.43 in 2037 people per household in 2023.
 In Derry and Strabane Districts, the average size of households is predicted to decrease from 2.62 in 2012 to 2.40 in 2037 and will fall below the NI average (2.43).
 Households will be smaller, but composed of older people.
-This in turn will have implications for the LDP in the type, amount and location of health and community services required to meet the needs of a growing elderly population, primarily housing tenure, residential homes, care in the community, access to emergency services, access to health centres, GP surgeries and pharmacies.
+This in turn will have implications for the LDP in the type, amount and location of health and community services required to meet the needs of a growing elderly population, primarily housing tenure, residential homes, care in the community, access to emergency services, access to health centres, GP surgeries and pharmacies. - 3.84 'Transforming Your Care' makes specific reference to older people, to bring about an improved and more efficient health service.
+It aims to reduce the amount of care being provided in institutions such as residential and nursing homes and encouraging more elderly people to live and be cared for at home. - 3.85 Transforming Your Care and the Western Local Commissioning Group Locality Draft Population Plan are driving a shift in the provision of care from hospital and care facilities to provision of services in the community.
+The impact of this for the LDP will be: - The requirement for good quality housing/sustainable life-long (particularly bungalow dwellings.); - Access to health and care facilities within the community for example screening, classes, and potential 'new facilities' similar to health centres; - Access to care centres within the community to support the Transforming Your Care model, and

-- 3.85 'Transforming Your Care' makes specific reference to older people, to bring about an improved and more efficient health service.
-It aims to reduce the amount of care being provided in institutions such as residential and nursing homes and encouraging more elderly people to live and be cared for at home. - 3.86 Transforming Your Care and the Western Local Commissioning Group Locality Draft Population Plan are driving a shift in the provision of care from hospital and care facilities to provision of services in the community.
-The impact of this for the LDP will be: - The requirement for good quality housing/sustainable life-long (particularly bungalow dwellings.) - Access to health and care facilities within the community for example screening, classes, and potential 'new facilities' similar to health centres. - Access to care centres within the community to support the Transforming Your Care model. - Protection of usable open spaces and safe and attractive neighborhoods. - 3.87 It is the responsibility of the Department of Health, Social services and Public Safety (DHSSPS) and the Health and Social Care Board to plan and provide for care facilities such as hospitals and to decide what services are available at specific health care sites. - 3.88 The Council can assert a certain degree of influence in the promotion of health and well-being throughout the District in terms of promoting healthy lifestyle in providing for example allocation of land uses such as usable open spaces, green ways, walkways, accessible local services by way of walkability/cycleability, availability of good quality housing and high quality residential developments with access to open space and community services/facilities.
+- Protection of usable open spaces and safe and attractive neighbourhoods. - 3.86 It is the responsibility of the Department of Health, Social services and Public Safety (DHSSPS) and the Health and Social Care Board to plan and provide for care facilities such as hospitals and to decide what services are available at specific health care sites. - 3.87 The Council can assert a certain degree of influence in the promotion of health and well-being throughout the District in terms of promoting healthy lifestyle in providing, for example allocation of land uses such as usable open spaces, greenways, walkways, accessible local services.
+The council also aims to promote walkability/cycleability with a focus on active transport, availability of good quality housing and high quality residential developments with access to open space and community services/facilities.

-3.89 Community Services and Facilities
+Community Services and Facilities

-3.90 Police Service of Northern Ireland (PSNI)
+3.88 Police Service of Northern Ireland (PSNI)